ffuf/ffuf/README.md

    - Changed
       - New CLI flag: -i, dummy flag that does nothing. for compatibility with copy as curl.
       - New CLI flag: -b/--cookie, cookie data for compatibility with copy as curl.
+      - Filtering and matching by status code, response size or word count now allow using ranges in addition to single values

 - v0.10
    - New